usrbinsam/cwhq-practice-repo/README.md

 All Flask projects require some 3rd party modules - the Flask library is written in Python but it does not come with the default Python installer.
 We need to install Flask ourselves, but luckily this is very easy with `pip` which can install 3rd party modules like Flask with minimal effort.

 - Open a new terminal within VS Code using Ctrl+` (this is the backtick key, it is found below the Esc key)
+- (Windows users only!) click the dropdown in the top right corner of the terminal pane that opened, and click **Select Default Shell**, then pick `cmd.exe`
 - Type in `pip install -U pip` and press `Enter` to ensure pip is at the latest version
 - Type in `pip install -U -r requirements.txt` to install all 3rd party requirements specific to this project

 ## Settings

 TODO - all settings should be defined in a workspace `settings.json` file.
 The only difference will be settings that conflict on macOS and Windows installations, so those settings will need to be modified by the user in their own User `settings.json`.

 ## Launching Flask